 There are lots of similarities between a custom Function/User-Defined Function procedure and the Sub-procedure/Subroutine in Excel.
 However, Function procedures have some important differences from Subroutine procedures.
 In this article, we will see the difference between subroutine and function in Excel VBA.

-Introduction to Subroutine & Function in Excel VBA
+Introduction to Subroutine and Function in Excel VBA

 The most important difference is that a function returns a value (a number or a text string).
 The value of the function procedure is stored in a variable; a variable whose name is the same as the function’s name.
 The subroutine performs some set of tasks and does not return a value like functions.